 - Based on: Celtic

 The druids are known to talk about the D&D Druidic language.
 If you learn the Druidic language, you’ll use it to pass an encrypted message without someone knowing.
-As mentioned earlier, it’s the druids that talk this language and that they are prohibited from teaching an outsider this language.
+As mentioned earlier, it’s the druids that talk this language and they are prohibited from teaching an outsider this language.
 The druids also are known to talk to the Drueidan and Gaelic languages.
 Meaning, if you’re not druidic, you’re not purported to use this language.

 Just like within the English or French language, words are written in alphabets, the druidic language is written with scripts.
 So you would like to understand the Druidic script or alphabets to talk the language.